Station 29 - Admiral District

 Following the remodel, both the primary and reserve battalion chief units currently housed at Station 29 will be moved to Station 32, which will become the lead station for Battalion VII.

-During the station upgrade, the station is expected to be relocated to an interim facility at the intersection of 44th Avenue SW and SW Hill Street that will ensure continued fire and medic response to the neighborhood served by Fire Station 29.
+During the station upgrade, the station was relocated to an interim facility at the intersection of 44th Avenue SW and SW Hill Street that will ensure continued fire and medic response to the neighborhood served by Fire Station 29.

 - Storage for EMS equipment